electronic-life/listening_machine/README.md

-# Listening Machine
+## Listening Machine
-#
-The Listening Machine is a web-based application designed for art installations, galleries, or personal reflection.
-It actively listens to ambient conversation, transcribes it in real-time, and uses an LLM (Anthropic's Claude 3 Haiku) to generate insightful, philosophical, or artistic "thoughts" based on what it hears.
-These generated thoughts are then displayed in a cycling animation, adding a layer of interactive contemplation to the environment.
+The Listening Machine is an extremely light weight web-based application designed for provoking reflective cycles in art, culture, and society.
+It listens to ambient conversation, transcribes it in real-time, and uses an LLM to generate provoking "thoughts" based on what it hears.
+These insights are then cycled through during the ongoing conversation, adding a layer of interactive contemplation to the environment, a dialogue.

-## Features
+### Features

 -   **Real-time Speech Transcription**: Uses the browser's built-in Web Speech API to capture and transcribe speech.
 -   **AI-Powered Reflection**: Periodically sends the transcript to an AI to generate related questions, statements, and connections.